baincd/vscode-diff-lang-folding/README.md

 ![example](example.png)

-## Requirements

-This has been tested in vscode 1.50.1.
-It may work in earlier versions as well, but YMMV.

 ## Other Helpful Diff Tricks

 *This extension does **not** add or modify colorization of Diff files.
 This section is provided only as a friendly suggestion to improve your diff language experience.
 These settings are not used by this extension, and can be applied without this extension installed*